U.S. Route 76 in Georgia: 1930s

 By the beginning of 1932, SR 3 was paved from the Tennessee state line to Dalton.
 US 41 was established along this segment.
 SR 2 was paved from Blairsville to Hiawassee.
 SR 2 was built from Chatsworth to Ellijay.
 SR 5 was designated along the Ellijay–Blue Ridge segment.
 In January, SR 2/SR 5 were paved from about Cherry Log to Blue Ridge.
 By August, SR 2 was built from Clayton to the South Carolina state line on its current alignment.
 By January 1935, US 76 was designated along SR 2 from Chatsworth to Blairsville and from just east of Hiawassee to Clayton.
 It is unclear if US 76 was designated between Blairsville and the Hiawassee area or east of Clayton.
 Between July and October, US 76/SR 2/SR 5 were paved from Ellijay to Cherry Log.
 By October 1936, US 76/SR 2 were paved from Dalton to Chatsworth.
 At the end of the year, there were two small sections of US 76/SR 2 just west of Blairsville and just west of Clayton, that were paved.
 By the middle of January 1938, a very small section, in the vicinity of Lake Burton, was paved.
-The middle of the next year had the section of US 76/SR 2 from the Fanning–Union county line to Blairsville was paved.
+The middle of the next year had the section of US 76/SR 2 from the Fannin–Union county line to Blairsville was paved.
 Later that year, a small section of US 76/SR 2, from just east of Lake Burton to Clayton, was paved.